Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 it at SciPy, only to realise that Meson did not support the new Flang yet.

-Even worse, it wasn't clear which ABI Flang was using (as mentioned above, conda-forge uses the MSVC ABI on Windows everywhere), not least because the Clang driver that Flang uses under the hood can target both modes.
+Even worse, it wasn't clear which ABI Flang was using (as mentioned above, conda-forge uses the default ABI on Windows everywhere), not least because the Clang driver which Flang uses under the hood can target both modes.
+Unfortunately, it wasn't clear which mode was being chosen, and generally it looked like Windows support was (as often happens in FOSS) the least mature platform.

-There's also two different standard libraries, two different runtime libraries and two different linkers to consider in all this.
+To top it off, there's also two different standard libraries, two different runtime libraries (one of which comes in 4 flavours) and two different linkers to consider in all this.
-At this point, we still hadn't compiled more than a "Hello World!" example with Flang yet, so it wasn't even clear that it could compile all of SciPy, much less pass the test suite...
+At this point, we still hadn't compiled more than a "Hello World!" example with Flang, so it wasn't even clear that it could compile all of SciPy, much less pass the test suite...

 ## Eucatastrophe